August 29, 2025

 What is a supplier scorecard?

-It provides a systematic way to assess how well suppliers are meeting your organization's requirements and expectations.
+A supplier scorecard is a performance measurement tool that evaluates supplier performance using predetermined metrics.
+It provides a systematic way to assess how well suppliers are meeting your business's requirements and expectations, making it easier to compare vendors objectively.

-Supplier scorecards are typically used in the following situations:
+They’re typically used in the following situations:

 • When evaluating existing supplier relationships